Asian Americans: Religion

-The percentage of Christians among Asian Americans has sharply declined since the 1990s, chiefly as a result of large-scale immigration from countries in which Christianity is a minority religion (China and India in particular).
-In 1990, 63% of the Asian Americans identified as Christians, while in 2001 only 43% did.
+Christianity has experienced the largest decline, dropping from 42% in 2012 to 34% in 2023, reflecting increasing secularisation in the United States and immigration from countries in which Christianity is a minority religion (China and India in particular).
 This development has been accompanied by a rise in traditional Asian religions, with the people identifying with them doubling during the same decade.